This tutorial helps you learn about configuring categories.

 Publish Your Posts Under Relevant Post Categories

-(Add/Edit Post – WordPress Post Categories section)
+(Add/Edit WordPress Post - Post Categories)

-Use An SEO Plugin
+Use A WordPress SEO Plugin

-(A plugin like Yoast SEO can help optimize your categories)
+(Using a plugin like Yoast SEO can help optimize your categories)

 The plugin also allows you to optimize categories individually …

 (Edit Category screen – Optimize your categories with SEO plugins)

 Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing WordPress categories correctly.
 These simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to index your content.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)